 ❔FAQ

-2 Important To-Do's For Perfect Crepes
+2 Important To-Do's For Perfect Chocolate Crepes Recipe

-1. Rest the batter after mixing, in the fridge, for at least 1 hour.
+1. Rest the batter after mixing in the fridge for at least 1 hour.

 📖 Recipe

-Amazing Chocolate Filled Crepes Recipe
+Amazing Chocolate Crepes Recipe

 Equipment